-onga's economic freedom score is 59.2, making its economy the 85th freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 0.8 point from last year, and Tonga is ranked 16th out of 39 countries in the Asia-Pacific region.
-The country's economic freedom score is higher than the world and regional averages.
-Tonga's economy is considered "mostly unfree" according to the 2024 Index.
+onga's economic freedom score is 58.5, making its economy the 95th freest in the 2025 Index of Economic Freedom.
+Its rating has decreased by 0.7 point from last year, and Tonga is ranked 19th out of 39 countries in the Asia-Pacific region.
+The country's economic freedom score is lower than the world average and higher than the regional average.
+Tonga's economy is considered "mostly unfree" according to the 2025 Index.

 The institutional capacity for long-term economic development remains weak.
 The judicial system is inefficient and lacks transparency.
-A lack of commitment to opening markets deters investment growth and the emergence of a dynamic private sector.
+A lack of commitment to opening markets discourages investment growth and private-sector dynamism.
 Implementation of relatively sound regulations remains ineffective.
 No minimum capital is needed to establish a business, but the process can be time-consuming.
 The labor market is not fully developed, and informal labor is considerable.
 Inflationary pressure continues.
 Tonga's economy remains heavily dependent on foreign aid and overseas remittances.